Irish Cottage Pie

 This is an overview.
 Please refer to the recipe card and recipe notes below for details.

-First, make the mashed potatoes.
+• Both Shepherd’s Pie and Cottage Pie rely on a creamy mashed potato topping.
 Peel and dice potatoes and place in a large stockpot of cold water.
 Bring water to boil and cook 8-12 minutes until potatoes are fork tender; drain potatoes in a colander and reserve one cup of the potato water

 Cubed russet potatoes going into stockpot of water.